 I have been admitted to the U.S. District Court for the Southern District of California since 2002, along with the Central District and the Ninth Circuit Court of Appeals.
 Federal DUI defense is not a sideline — it's a core part of what I do.

 San Diego native.
-Aztec.
-Cal Western.
-Practicing criminal defense in San Diego since 2002.
+SDSU, then Cal Western.
+Practicing criminal defense here since 2002.

 Before focusing on DUI defense, I spent roughly a decade in complex civil litigation, which gave me trial skills and a comfort with complicated cases that translates directly to how I approach DUI defense — particularly felony cases involving injury, contested facts, and situations where there's a real fight to be had.